 In Canada, the federal government allows for the promotion of vaping products on TV, radio, billboards, in newspapers, on social media, and other mainstream media, according to Heart & Stroke Canada.
 Recently, however, the Ontario government proposed to ban the promotion of vaping products in gas stations and convenience stores.
 JUUL didn’t hit the Canadian market until September 2018 and Hutniak says their company has only run two marketing campaigns since then.
 But it was already a fait accompli.
 In a short time, according to the CBC, JUUL has captured a staggering 78 percent of the Canadian market.

 “Despite the fact that smoking would be uncool, vaping can be Vype or Vuse,” says O’Hara.
 “It’s about the semiotics as well as the look and feel of the products.”
 The look includes huge, remote-controlled, hand-held vapes.
-“All this cool technology— they were clearly hitting our demographic,” says Sanders.
+“All this cool technology— they were clearly hitting our demographic,” says Samson.

 “Vape stores aren’t full of old smokers looking to quit, they’re full of young kids looking for new flavours and new experiences,” says O’Hara.
 At 180 Smoke Vape Store on Queen Street West in Toronto, vape products are displayed like products would be in an Apple Store.
 The VOOPOO Drag is one product that looks more like a work of art than an e-cigarette— and with a price to match.
 Each vape product is uniquely decorated with a marbled effect reminiscent of a petrol slick.
 VOOPOO’s selling feature is no two are the same, and there’s even a side panel where you can program your vape with a ticker-tape message.
-“Vaping is a whole bougie thing,” says Sanders.
+“Vaping is a whole bougie thing,” says Samson.
 “It’s the new generation of wanting to flash money and that was part of it.”

 But vape companies aren’t containing themselves to brick-and-mortar stores.
 Vype teamed up with British rapper Tinie Tempah for their pop-up in London in 2016 and the company attempted a pop-up operation in Toronto’s Dundas Square in April 2019 before it was shut down by Health Canada for contravening the Tobacco and Vaping Products Act.
 Vype also had a free-standing display on King Street West in Toronto.
 With its black frame filled in with large green plants and roped-off entrance, it looked more like the entry point to an art installation.